Podcast: Play in new window | Download (Duration: 55:34 — 52.1MB) | Embed

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | Amazon Music | Android | RSS | More

 Being religious is no guarantee that you are genuinely following God.
 Whatever you define as obedience to God (being in full-time ministry, church attendance, praying, fasting, giving to the poor, adopting social justice causes), Jesus says: stop and ask yourself who are you doing it for?

-- Matthew 5:1-16: Jesus describes those who have saving faith (the Beatitudes).
+- Matthew 5:1-16: Jesus tells us those with saving faith are blessed who will receive a place in the kingdom (the Beatitudes).

-- Matthew 5:17-48: Jesus corrects the vision of holiness that the Pharisees have taught (the Antitheses).
+- Matthew 5:17-48: Jesus says your righteousness must be different than the kind the Pharisees have to enter the kingdom of heaven (the Antitheses).

 - Matthew 6:1-7:11: Jesus warns his listeners to avoid the self-deception of the Pharisees.

 - Matthew 7:12-29: Jesus concludes there are 2 paths.
 One path leads to life and the other to destruction.
 You must be the type of person described in the Sermon to be on the right path.